longrio94/longrio94.github.io/_posts/2024-07-01-FeatureEngineering.md

 In linear regression, outliers can severely violate the assumptions of normality and homoscedasticity (constant variance of errors).
 This can lead to biased parameter estimates, incorrect standard errors, and unreliable predictions, especially for new data points similar to the outliers.
 While machine learning models might not rely on these strict assumptions, outliers can still significantly affect their performance.
 Outliers can distort the patterns the model learns, leading to biased predictions, reduced ability to generalize to new data, and misleading feature importance rankings.
 They can also exacerbate the risk of overfitting, particularly in complex models.

 To mitigate these issues, various techniques like removal, capping, and transformations can be employed.
-However, let's focus on two capping techniques—Winsorization and Robust Scaling—for now, as these methods maintain the number of data rows.
+However, let's focus on two capping techniques— ***Winsorization*** and ***Robust Scaling*** —for now, as these methods maintain the number of data rows.
 Transformations will be discussed in a separate session.